larseggert/moderation/draft-ecahc-moderation.md

 SHALL remain unchanged.
 The moderator team and ombudsteam are expected to work together in cases that may involve both disruptive behavior and harassment; they may determine the most effective way to do so in each case.
+For example, the ombudsteam MAY decide to have one of their members serve as a liaison to the moderator team.

 The ombudsteam has strict rules of confidentiality.
 If a moderation case overlaps with an ombudsteam case, confidential information MUST